-This colorful fruit salad with mint and maple syrup makes for a cool, fresh and flavorful fruit salad — perfect for summer snacking!
-Vegan and gluten-free.
+This colorful fruit salad with berries and melon is lightly sweetened with maple syrup and topped with fresh mint.
+It’s a refreshing and flavorful take on traditional fruit salad — perfect for summer snacking!

 My one fruit salad rule is that you MUST use fresh fruit.
 Canned fruit is definitely a no-go (just don’t!) and frozen fruit makes the fruit salad too juicy (in my opinion).
 I’m also not a huge fan of bananas in fruit salad.
 They stick to other fruit, turn brown and get too mushy.